 ACCESSION AND DEACCESSION of Human Skulls

 The Atkinson Collection contains over 2400 accessioned human skulls, crania and mandibles.
-The majority of these individuals were accumulated by Dr. Spencer R. Atkinson, an eminent orthodontist and craniofacial researcher, from 1919 to 1963.
-The University of the Pacific acquired his private collection in 1964.
-Subsequent additions have resulted from the dental school's human gross anatomy course during the early 1990s and, more recently, through donations made by alumni of the University of the Pacific, Arthur A. Dugoni School of Dentistry.
-Within the past five years, dental school alumni have donated 24 skulls that they purchased from biological supply houses during their dental school days.
+The majority of these individuals were acquired by Dr. Spencer R. Atkinson, an eminent orthodontist and craniofacial researcher, from 1919 to 1963.
+The University of the Pacific received his private collection in 1963.
+Subsequent additions have resulted from the dental school's human gross anatomy course during the early 1990s.
+More recently, a number of dental school alumni have donated skulls that they had purchased from biological supply houses during their dental school days.

 The IDHCS makes every effort to ensure the continued security and preservation of donated skulls.
 Museum-quality cabinets and archival-quality trays house the Atkinson Collection.
 Specimens are handled minimally.
 During research studies involving examination of the skulls, curator assistance is mandatory.